 Now I’ve finally caught up with my sodden past and picked up a used Rukka one-piece off ebay.
 First one at EU52 was too tight as an over suit.
 I wore the legs only with the top wrapped underneath my waxed Falstaff jacket through a 3-hour downpour and from the waist down at least, I wasn’t surprised to get home completely dry.

 Who says men are crap at buying clothes but I now know EU52 equals UK chest 42 inches – a common trap when buying Rukkas.
 So I sat on ebay until a XXL EU 58 turned up for under 40 quid. (left).
 Plenty of space to easily climb in fully clothed without stressing the welded seams.

 Construction-wise, what a great garment it is!
 I don’t know when they stopped making them (they still produce ‘civilian’ cags in what is probably the same PVC polyamid fabric), but let’s assume my one-piece is some 25-30 years old.
 The material is still pliant, the leg map pocket has yellowed but other than that, the studs are all still there, the half zip runs smoothly and you have an overall feeling of quality that I’m not sure you’d get today in the similar proofed-nylon one-piece suits.
-PVC is thickly layered from the outside and is easy to repair with a patch and some Aquasure or Seam Seal (SS = Aqua, but runnier).
+PVC is thickly layered from the outside and is easy to repair with glued patch or piece of tape.

 Not sure if anyone still makes anything like the classic Rukka.
 Cheaper proofed nylon seems the current way, and what Rukka make today for bikers is the usual over-designed, over-techincal and over-priced gear which, being based on breathables, will fail in the long run and requires special cleaning.